MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/resources/dynamics_user.md

 ## Bound Actions

-The user resource type offers a bound action called `createNewUsersFromAzureAD` which posts the corresponding user batch.
+The user resource type offers a bound action called `createNewUsersFromAzureAD` which creates new users from azure ad the corresponding user batch.
-Posting the user batch is illustrated in the following example:
+This is illustrated in the following example:
 `CREATENEWUSERSFROMAZUREAD https://<server address>:<server API port>/<server instance name>/api/v2.0/companies({id})/users({id})/Microsoft.NAV.createNewUsersFromAzureAD`

 The response has no content; the response code is 204.